April distinguishes itself by hosting the most torrid conditions in

 Rainfall

-In Bangkok, during April, the rain falls for 6 days and regularly aggregates up to 91mm (3.58") of precipitation.
-In Bangkok, during the entire year, the rain falls for 128 days and collects up to 1648mm (64.88") of precipitation.
+In Bangkok, in April, it is raining for 6 days, with typically 91mm (3.58") of accumulated precipitation.
+In Bangkok, Thailand, during the entire year, the rain falls for 128 days and collects up to 1648mm (64.88") of precipitation.

 Sea temperature